 You can also reach them at +1-250-343-6783.

-They are located in Yohoβs Visitor Centre (and open year round).
-There are also restrooms in the gas station, opposite from the Info Centre.
-Outhouses are located at every attraction.
+They are located in Yohoβs Visitor Centre in Field and open year-round).
+There are also restrooms in the gas station, opposite the Info Centre.
+Outhouses are located at every hiking trail.

 What do you think?
 Does Yoho National Park sound like a good road trip stop?